vEnhance/1802/r02.typ

 - Dot product (type signature: takes two vectors as input and outputs a scalar)
   - Answers the question "*are two vectors perpendicular?*".
     (Check whether the dot product is zero.)
-  - More generally, gives you the *angle between two vectors*
+  - More generally, gives you the *angle between two vectors*.
-    - But this requires the extra step of dividing by the lengths of the vectors.
+    - Requires the extra step of dividing by the lengths of the vectors and take inverse cosine.
-  - Also gives you the *scalar projection*
+  - Also gives you the *scalar projection*.
-    - But this requires the extra step of dividing the length of one vector.
+    - Requires the extra step of dividing by the length of the vector you're projecting onto.
 - $3 times 3$ determinant (type signature: takes $3 times 3$ matrix as input and outputs a scalar)
   - Gives you the *volume of a paralellpiped*.
     (take the determinant $arrow(D A)$, $arrow(D B)$, $arrow(D C)$).